Takumi-Labs-Dev/Inari/README.md

 - Node.js 18+
 - Docker Desktop
-- A Discord bot token
+- A Discord bot token + application with OAuth2 enabled

 ### 1. Clone the repo